cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 </tbody>
 </table>

 If I look into the details and see the same strategy is cited, then I will remove the blood type row from the additional UC-Davis traits section.
+Currently, it looks like both strategies search for variants in the CMAH gene, so I would at least say that the strategies for assigning blood types are related.

 The Optimal Selection results indicate that Bastu lacks any FERV1 insertions in the KIT gene, which I believe relates to the UC-Davis <a href="https://www.vgl.ucdavis.edu/services/cat/DominantWhite.php">Dominant White & White Spotting</a> tests mentioned above (where FERV1 is spelled out as "*feline endogenous retrovirus*").